 New Undergrad Student Deposit Questions

 My study permit application was refused.
-Can I get my new student deposit back?
+Can I get my enrolment deposit back?

-If your study permit application is refused, York will return your new student deposit to you.
+If your study permit application is refused, York will return your enrolment deposit to you.
 You'll be asked to provide a copy of your refusal letter to York before your deposit is returned.

 Can I use my York scholarship to pay for the deposit?

 Scholarships are applied to a student’s account in September when they begin their studies.
 The deposit is required shortly after you accept your offer.
-As a result, the scholarship cannot be used to pay your new student deposit.
+As a result, the scholarship cannot be used to pay your enrolment deposit.

 Do I have to pay the deposit to get a PAL? / I can’t pay the deposit, can I still get a PAL?

-All admitted undergraduate international students must pay the non-refundable $1500 CAD new student deposit.
+All admitted undergraduate international students must pay the non-refundable $2000 CAD enrolment deposit.
 We cannot issue a PAL without this deposit.

-The new student deposit must be paid shortly after you accept your offer while scholarships are applied to your student account in September.
+The enrolment deposit must be paid shortly after you accept your offer while scholarships are applied to your student account in September.
 You will not be able to use any York scholarships or awards to pay the deposit.

 Some international students are eligible to pay domestic fees.
 This includes those who have a work permit or who are dependents of a work permit holder.
 You can check the Academic Tuition Fees webpage for eligibility and to apply.

 Only students who have already been approved to pay domestic fees are able to pay the $300 deposit.
-If you still need a PAL, please fill out the Provincial Attestation Letter Request Form.
+If you still need a PAL, we will have a form you can fill out to make this request.
+Check back here for the updated form coming soon.

 I'm an international graduate student.
 How do I pay my deposit?